-Florida’s Ports Positioned for Panama Canal Expansion
+Florida’s ports positioned for Panama Canal expansion

-Miami-Dade County today announced that the contracting phase of its project to deepen the Port of Miami’s channel to minus 50 feet has begun with the solicitation of bids by the U.S. Army Corps of Engineers.
+Miami-Dade County this week announced that the contracting phase of its project to deepen the Port of Miami’s channel to minus 50 feet has begun with the solicitation of bids by the U.S. Army Corps of Engineers.
 Construction is scheduled to begin in early 2013 and be completed in time for the opening of the expanded Panama Canal in early 2015.

 “The ‘Deep Dredge’ project is critical to the future growth of Port of Miami,” said Miami-Dade Mayor Carlos A. Gimenez.

 He added that the Port of Miami will be one of only three U.S. Atlantic ports to be at the required -50 feet level in time to welcome the new generation of larger container cargo vessels arriving via the expanded Panama Canal.

 Bill Johnson, the port’s director, said that a deeper channel will provide ships with a more efficient, reliable and safe navigational route into Miami.

 “As the closest port to the Panama Canal, we are well positioned to capture new trade opportunities,” he said.
 According to Johnson’s forecast, the port will double its cargo traffic over the next several years.